junglok/tem-docs/docs/index.md

 ## Change Log :

-* `2025-01-01` - We are under migrating all the serivce nodes from ScientificLinux 7.x to AlmaLinux 9.x
+* `2025-01-01` - We are under migrating all the serivce nodes OS from ScientificLinux 7.x to AlmaLinux 9.x
 * `mkdocs -h` - Print help message and exit.